BrunoDegliEsposti/NodeGenLib/README.md

 On macOS, ```brew install opencascade``` is enough.
 5. Install the C++ library "Eigen", minimum version 3.4.
-6. Clone this repository and, using a terminal, change the current directory to the one that has been downloaded.
+6. Clone this repository and, using a terminal, change the current directory to it.
+7. Create a build directory inside NodeGenLib and move there: ```mkdir build && cd build```.
-7. Execute the command ```cmake -D CMAKE_BUILD_TYPE=Release -B build``` to generate appropriate build files.
+8. Execute the command ```cmake -D CMAKE_BUILD_TYPE=Release ..```
+to generate appropriate build files.
-9. Run ```cmake --build build``` to build NodeGenLib.
+9. Run ```cmake --build .``` to build NodeGenLib.
-10. Check that a folder named Release has been created inside the build folder, and that it contains MATLAB MEX functions.
-Add the Release folder to MATLAB's search path.
+10. Locate the newly generated MEX functions inside the build folder (or a subfolder called Release).
+Add the folder containing the MEX functions to MATLAB's search path.

 ## Solution to frequent problems

-- If the make command fails on a Linux distribution with an error related to fontconfig, install the development package for fontconfig, such as "fontconfig-devel".
+- If the build command fails on a Linux distribution with an error related to fontconfig, install the development package for fontconfig, such as "fontconfig-devel".